kunjanvaghela/curiosity-cache/LLM/Applications/RAG (Retrieval Augmented Generation).md

 - Claimed to reduce hallucination
 - Good for:
 	- Multi-document QA via fancy decoding, e.g., RAG-tok
-	- Dialogue, QA, fact-chceking, slot filling, entity-linking
+	- Dialogue, QA, fact-checking, slot filling, entity-linking
 	- Non-parametric: the same model can answer questions about any corpus, just add the new corpus.
 - Can be trained E2E